sandonjacobs/parking-garage-streams/utils/README.md

 # Parking Garage Utils Module

 This module provides common utilities and data models for the Parking Garage Streams project using Protocol Buffers for efficient serialization and data exchange.
+It serves as the foundational layer that all other modules depend on.

 ## Overview